A-kly/School-Vault/CMPUT 313/Lecture 2 - The life of a packet.md

 # Packets arriving at switch
 ![[Pasted image 20250109113735.png]]
 - packets go from switch to switch using forwarding table until we reach the "last hop" to send to device

+- **forwarding / switching** is a local action, we only care about input links and output links for a single router, not the rest of the net
+	- timescale is on packet arival
 	- this happens on the **data plane**
-- forwarding / switching is a local action, we only care about input links and output links for a single router, not the rest of the net
+	- *like google maps entry and exit from a city*
+- routing
 	- **control plane**
-	- make a global decision t
+	- make a global decision to have the packet take the shortest path
+	- can be distributed or centralized algorithm
+	- ==needs global information==
+	- timescale any network event
+		- for example topology change
+	- *like full scale google maps routing*
+# Store and forward
+- wait to receive will packet to